AusDTO/dta-website/pages/who-we-are/corporate/annual-report-15-16/01-introduction.md

 <div class="boxed" markdown="1">

-#### Changing the assessment process for the Digital Service Standard
+{% include hx.html lvl=4 text="Changing the assessment process for the Digital Service Standard" hide-back-to-top=1%}

 After considering the United Kingdom’s Government Digital Service Standard assessment model, the DTO moved to a new ‘in-flight’ model of assessment.